Adam4lexander/Spoke/README.md

 - 🎯 **Predictable** — reactive scopes flush in a stable, deterministic order
 - 📦 **Drop-in simple** — just two files, no setup or dependencies
 - 🧪 **Use anywhere** — adopt it in one script or across your whole project

 ---

+## 💡 Why Spoke?

+Most complexity in code doesn't come from systems — it comes from **the glue.**

+We call it _plumbing code_ — messy, brittle, and usually dismissed with a shrug:

+> _"It's just plumbing"_

+Spoke attacks that problem head-on.

+It turns scattered glue code into **clean, declarative logic.**<br>
+It scales with complexity.
+It cleans up after itself.
+It makes **architecture feel like gameplay.**

+Spoke is the missing tool for making modular systems interconnect.

+---